hanuk/AzureOps/README.md

 * action: the only allowed values are "start" and "stop" which are self explanatory
 *
 EXAMPLE:
-Start all the VMs: CloudOps "hk-t-svc-west-us" "MSDN Ultimate" "start" Stop all the VMs: CloudOps "hk-t-svc-west-us" "MSDN Ultimate" "stop"
+Start all the VMs: VMOps "hk-t-svc-west-us" "MSDN Ultimate" "start" Stop all the VMs: VMOps "hk-t-svc-west-us" "MSDN Ultimate" "stop"

 =======================